bhk/rio/concepts.md

 within a function body.
 In Rust, this means that the programmer cannot rely on type inference for globals, and must explicitly declare types.

-In Lua, JS, and Python, top-level code is function body code.
+In Lua, JavaScript, and Python, top-level code is function body code.
 Compilation is just an optimization that does not complicate the language.

 The motivations for assigning a different meaning to top-level code stem from the model for compilation and linking used by those language implementations, and from performance concerns.
-These motivations disappear when [partial evaluation](#partial-evaluation) is supported.
+These motivations disappear when [compile-time evaluation](#compile-time-evaluation) is supported.
 The modules can be discovered, loaded, and evaluated at "compile-time".
 Module return values, such as exported functions, are typically constant, allowing their returned functions to be directly linked with call sites, or even inlined.
 [Note that "bundle-time" or "deploy-time" is perhaps a better term in this case, since compilation of code, such as user-supplied code, at "run-time" is not absolutely forbidden.]

 ## Reactive Programming